akamai/linode-workshop-october/README.md

 With the work above done, you've successfully setup a kubernetes cluster in a linode region, and deployed an endpoint application to it.

+# Using the deployed service

+Follow the instructions in this repository to use the deployed service - https://github.com/ccie7599/sonos-api-nocode

+Some notes and differences when deploying this service via LKE vs. docker-

+-The hostname of the service will be the IP address recorded in step 6 above (the external service IP address via ```kubectl get services -A``` command.

+-The service deployment included both a port mapping (port 443 to 1880), and enabling TLS.
+So the URL of the service will be https://{service_ip}/ui for the Control and Auth APIs, and https://{service_ip}/ for the node-RED palette.